-2.2 Challenges in Goal-Oriented Dialogues
+Challenges in Goal-Oriented Dialogues

-Text generation has a number of important challenges such as lack of diversity and coherence [27], and there have been various novel approaches.
-For example, Shi et al. [20] proposed an inverse reinforcement learning algorithm for text generation which encourages to generate diverse texts by entropy regularized policy gradient.
-Gu et al. [10] also address the problem of generating diverse responses using a multimodal latent structure.
-There are additional studies to tackle the problem of semantic coherence through hierarchical structure and additional rewards [17, 19].
+Text generation has a number of important challenges such as lack of diversity and coherence (Yarats and Lewis 2018), and there have been various novel approaches.
+For example, Shi et al. (2018) proposed an inverse reinforcement learning algorithm for text generation which encourages to generate diverse texts by entropy regularized policy gradient.
+Gu et al. (2019) also address the problem of generating diverse responses using a multimodal latent structure.
+There are additional studies to tackle the problem of semantic coherence through hierarchical structure and additional rewards (Serban et al. 2017; Li et al. 2016).
 Yet, our work is complementary to existing approaches in that they can be adopted for any text generation algorithm.
 We focus more specific challenges that exist only in goal-oriented dialogues: